4 July 2026

 In this context, Michał Drewnicki's study, the PiS candidate for mayor of Kraków, serves as a good example of what needs to be measured in local politics.

-It’s not just about asking: “does GenAI know the candidate's name?”.
-That’s the simplest level.
+It’s not just about asking: “Does GenAI know the candidate's name?”.
+That is the simplest level.
 Much more interesting are the deeper questions:

 • Do the models correctly identify Michał Drewnicki as the PiS candidate in the early elections in Kraków?

-• Do they recognise his public roles – city councillor and deputy chair of the Kraków City Council?
+• Do they recognise his public roles – city councillor and vice-chairman of the Kraków City Council?

 • Do they distinguish the current electoral context from the 2024 local elections?